M4dGun/t-ui_themes/FAQ_group/didyouknow-list.md

 # #USEFUL ALIASES

-#### 📢📢  On this page I will add various useful aliases that can simplify and speed up the use of more complex commands.
+#### 📢📢  On this page you can find various very useful aliases that can simplify and speed up the use of more complex commands.
 Enjoy the reading

 <br>